 Of course, the nature of street art is that it's forever changing, so don't be too disappointed if the art displayed on this map has changed or worn away.

 Want more Melbourne Street Art?
-Find the link to our Fitzroy street art map in the 'Find out more' link above.
+Here's a link to our Fitzroy Street Art walk .

 This precinct near 'Little Lon' is a great place to start our street art tour proper.
 Consider this alley cat your guide?